kraif999/ATS/README.md

   - Statistical approaches (GARCH, ARIMA)
   - Other approaches (AlphaEngine: coastline counter-trend trading)

-Any market instrument can be used (via Yahoo ticker).
-Here, I test a few across various asset classes, including *FX*, *Equities*, *Commodities*, *Cryptocurrencies*, and *Fixed Income*.
-There are around ~37,000 combinations tested to identify what could be a good strategy for a particular instrument.
+Any market instrument available through a Yahoo ticker can be tested.
+Here, I explore several across different asset classes *FX*, *Equities*, *Commodities*, *Cryptocurrencies*, and *Fixed Income* to find potential strategy candidates for specific instruments.

 The taxonomy of the trading strategies implemented is as follows: